 Advanced placement examinations are administered by the College Entrance Examination Board (CEEB).
 Students should have their official scores sent directly to the Assessment Center.

 AP credit is awarded to students earning an appropriate score on CEEB advanced placement examinations in the areas listed below, subject to instructor approval.
 For specific score requirements contact the Assessment Center.

 The College also offers advanced placement credit for successfully completed coursework through partnership agreements with secondary schools and through the Intermediate Units in Delaware and Chester Counties.

 SOAR is a career and technical education initiative that establishes statewide articulations between secondary and post-secondary education.
 These programs of study enable high school graduates in career or technical programs to earn college credit that can be applied to their continued studies at the post-secondary level.
-Assessment advisors in the Assessment Center will provide assistance in obtaining credits from Delaware County Community College.
+Assessment advisors in Assessment Services will provide assistance in obtaining credits from Delaware County Community College.
 For additional information, make a telephone appointment (contact information is at the top of this page) with an assessment advisor.
 Visit Transfer.net to see how your high school credits may be accepted by the College, and click the SOAR logo below for additional information.